Logic Apps Best Practices, Tips and Tricks: #1 Logic Apps Naming Convention (extended/revisited)

 • All sections/properties of the name will be separated by hyphens (-).

-• And each section/property has the first letter of every word is capitalized without any space or underscores between words.
+• And each section/property has the first letter of every word capitalized, with no spaces or underscores between words.

 • All abbreviations will be capitalized, for example, LA (Logic App) or DEV, PROD